 - Completed a Virginia Challenge Exam

 - Have lost your original Boat Virginia card

 - Meet any of the exemptions listed under Boating Education Course

 To purchase a card go to www.virginiawildlife.gov/boating/lifetime-boater-card/.

 Other Safety Concerns

-As the operator of a vessel, you are required by law to file a formal, written report of your boating accident with the DGIF under certain circumstances.
+As the operator of a vessel, you are required by law to file a formal, written report of your boating accident with the DWR under certain circumstances.

 To inform Law Enforcement about an accident that has just occurred, please call your county or city law enforcement group, sheriff’s office, Conservation Police Officer, or Department dispatcher (800-237-5712) or 911.

 A formal, written report must be filed with DWR when there is: